amandhiraj/WeekZero/README.md

 # WeekZero
 This app is for the 2019 weekzero at Lassonde school of engineering.
+The app comes with mobile framework but does not include backend framework.
+You can easily rig up an backend to support this app and it is not very hard.

 # CodeFi
 This app has been branded by CodeFi Club and developed by Aman Dhiraj